Zoe Saldana Tells Us Why She Doesn't Pick Out Gendered Clothes For Her Sons

 In a world of Batmans and Supermans, no on-screen superhero squad is as hilarious, and entertaining as the Guardians of the Galaxy crew.
-Made up of Chris Quill, aka Star-lord (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), and Baby Groot (Vin Diesel), the interstellar group of misfits is back again with Guardians of the Galaxy Vol. 2, out in theaters on May 5.
+Made up of Chris Quill, aka Star-lord (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), and Baby Groot (Vin Diesel), the interstellar group of misfits is back again with Guardians of the Galaxy Vol. 2, out in cinemas on April 28.
 Following the smash success of volume one of the Marvel movie franchise, the gang's back with more Groot, guns, and villains-turned-Guardians, like Saldana's ass-kicking character, Gamora.

 Gamora is, in a word, intense.
 A woman of few words, and even fewer emotions, she provides both the brains and brawn of the Guardians all while maintaining a perfect resting bitch face.
 Her strength comes from her resilience after growing up under Thanos (her father — also a super villain) and becoming one of the most feared and respected assassins in the galaxy.
 But playing a spirited character like that is difficult, especially because, as Saldana admits, she has barely anything in common with her (including the green alien skin).